 The Options menu contains the following items:

-Solver monitor options, Run version, Select Private Solver, Change working directory, PHOENICS Environment Setting, File format, Hardware Acceleration, Change font, Background Colour, Clear Textbox content, Additional Interfaces
+Solver monitor options, Run version, Select Private Solver, Change working directory, PHOENICS Environment Setting, Use PQ1 Editor, File format, Hardware Acceleration, Change font, Background Colour, Clear Textbox content, Additional Interfaces

 The Solver Monitor options menu brings up a dialog box which controls the Earth graphical convergence monitor.

 - ISG50 can be unset (=0), enforce endpause (=1) or turn off endpause (=2).

 - ISG51 can be unset (=0), enforce figures (=1) or turn of figures (=2)

 - ISG52 can be unset (=0), maximum and minimum values (=1), max. abs. corrections (=2) or spot value (=3)

 Note that the above three settings are also on the Main Menu - Output panel, and that when first two are 'Unset' the function can be controlled by Pause and Figures below.